AdobeDocs/campaign.en/help/v8/send/create-templates.md

 ![](assets/do-not-localize/how-to-video.png) [Discover this feature in video](#delivery-template-video)

+Delivery templates are stored in the **[!UICONTROL Resources > Templates > Delivery templates]** folder of the Explorer.
 In Adobe Campaign, you can work with two types of templates:

 1. Adobe Campaign **built-in** delivery templates - Built-in templates are available for each channel.
 They MUST NOT be modified nor deleted.
 They include a basic configuration for each delivery channel.
 As an Administrator, you can set default values, or restrict certain functions to end users, such as modifying the tracking parameters, sender email addresses, and more.
 Built-in templates appear in bold in the list of templates.